-- When a plan amendment, curtailment or settlement takes placeoccurs for defined benefit plans, entities need to determine past service cost or settlement gain or loss.
-Paragraph 99 of IAS 19 required requires that entities to first: - (a) remeasure the net defined benefit liability (asset) ('DBL') using the current fair value of plan assets and current actuarial assumptions, including current market interest rates and other current market prices, and reflecting the benefits offered under the plan before the plan amendment, curtailment or settlement.; and - (b) However, although reflect the benefits offered under the plan before the change in the terms. - In relation to the calculation of the interest cost, paragraph 123 of IAS 19 required requires entities to take account of changes in the net DBL defined benefit liability (asset) as a result of contribution and benefit payments, but it did not require entities to take account of changes in the net DBL defined benefit liability (asset) as a result of the remeasurement required by paragraph 99 of IAS 19.
+- When a plan amendment, curtailment or settlement takes place for defined benefit plans, paragraph 99 of IAS 19 required entities to remeasure the net defined benefit liability (asset) ('DBL') using the current fair value of plan assets and current actuarial assumptions, including current market interest rates and other current market prices, and reflecting the benefits offered under the plan before the plan amendment, curtailment or settlement. - However, although paragraph 123 of IAS 19 required entities to take account of changes in the net DBL as a result of contribution and benefit payments, it did not require entities to take account of changes in the net DBL as a result of the remeasurement required by paragraph 99 of IAS 19.
 As a result, the amounts recognised in profit or loss for the remainder of the reporting period after the amendment, settlement or curtailment might not fully reflect the effects of those events.
-Moreover, it resulted in diversity in accounting when a plan amendment, curtailment or settlement occurred. - 45 Consequently, the IASB decided to amend the relevant requirements of IAS 19. - The Amendments now specify that an entity should use the updated assumptions from remeasurement of its net defined benefit liability (asset) in order to determine current service cost and net interest for the remainder of the reporting period after the change to the plan.
-The Amendments result in a different allocation of the total comprehensive income between service cost, interest and other comprehensive income.
+Moreover, it resulted in diversity in accounting when a plan amendment, curtailment or settlement occurred. - 5 Consequently, the IASB decided to amend the relevant requirements of IAS 19. - The Amendments now specify that an entity should use the updated assumptions from remeasurement of its net defined benefit liability (asset) in order to determine current service cost and net interest for the remainder of the reporting period after the change to the plan.